Promoting Equality in African Schools: A unique approach to aid

 All PEAS schools operate a SmartAid model, a sustainable way of giving aid that prioritises local ownership and long-term sustainability.

 The SmartAid model means that PEAS fundraises the capital for the building and start-up costs of a school.
 As a result, a PEAS school is able to open debt-free, allowing it to charge fees that are low because they merely need to cover the running costs of the school.
 The income from the low fees is supplemented by income-generating projects (which also teach the students important business and vocational skills).

 PEAS schools typically become financially self-sustaining within a year of opening, allowing them to run independently of UK fundraising, which is the key to sustainable development.
 This means that funds raised by the PEAS team in the UK can be spent on creating even more new schools allowing PEAS to provide thousands and thousands of new secondary school places for young people.

 Bridges to Africa

 Bridges to Africa is a national sponsored walk organised by PEAS, involving students from schools across London and the UK that has been running since 2006.
 Students join to complete 10 km bridge walks in London, Manchester and Birmingham.
 The money raised by students is used to help build new affordable secondary schools in Uganda and Zambia through the charity.
 In the past, the event has been attended by then Chancellor of the Exchequer Gordon Brown and Channel 4 new presenter Jon Snow.
 The walk takes place yearly, in May.

-Over 5000 students have walked the bridges of the UK in the past years, helping to raise £100,000.